 20131/30131.
 Social and Political Movements.
 This course provides a general overview and a synthesis on theories of social and political movements.
-The emphasis is on the importance of state and state-society relations to the rise and outcome of a social or political movement.
+We emphasize the importance of state and state-society relations to the rise and outcome of a social or political movement.
 D. Zhao.
 Winter.